 Research the country’s rules

-Understand local laws for foreign buyers, as some countries have restrictions (e.g., Denmark and Austria).
-Check visa or residency requirements if you’re planning to live there.
+Understand the local laws for foreign property purchases, as some countries have restrictions on non-EU citizens (for example, Denmark and Austria).

 Set your budget and financing

-Determine your budget, including additional costs like taxes, notary fees, and maintenance, and decide whether you’ll pay in cash or take out a mortgage.
-In some countries in the European Union, foreigners can apply for local mortgages.
+Determine your budget, including additional costs such as property taxes, notary fees, maintenance, and insurance.
+Decide whether you’ll pay in cash or work with a broker to secure a mortgage for oversea property.

 Find a reliable real estate agent

-Hire a local agent who is familiar with the area and fluent in English.
-They can help you navigate the market and negotiate deals.
+Hire a reputable local real estate agent or property search agent who understands the area and speaks English fluently.
+They can help you navigate the European property market, compare property prices, and negotiate favorable purchase terms.

 Search for properties